-Artificial Intelligence (AI) has officially permeated the ecommerce arena, and new chatbots for ecommerce appear every day.
+Artificial Intelligence (AI) has officially permeated the ecommerce arena and new chatbots for ecommerce are appearing every day.

 Not too long ago, it was only the big-hitters like Google and IBM who used this technology, but now businesses of varying sizes are reaping the benefits of AI to garner more sales and broaden their consumer base.

 Through chatbots, of course.